ravioshankar/ravioshankar/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Web application development using frameworks like Angular, React and api's using spring boot, nodejs etc..
+- 🔭 I’m currently working on Web application development using frameworks like Angular, React and api's using nodejs, ROR etc..
-- 🤔 I’m looking for help with https://gisgurus.web.app/spatial-toolkit feature development
 - 💬 Ask me about web application development, mapping, system design etc.
 - 🌱 I’m currently practicing cloud architect skills
 - 📫 How to reach me: you can find me on Twitter/LinkedIn/Github @ravioshankar